SKplanet/sweetsearch/Readme.md

 **[Arguments]**

-* element(HTMLElement) : element that fired an event.
+* element(HTMLElement) : element that fires an event.

 <br>
 **[Return]**